XRM-OSS/D365-UI-Test/tutorials/10_DevOps.md

 ## Getting Started
 Easiest way possible is to just create a new build pipeline with the nodejs template.
 Afterwards you can just insert below yaml for a build which runs your tests all 2 hours, publishes reports and publishes test results.
-You then need to create the three pipeline variables crmUrl, userName and userPassword (at least userPassword should be stored as secret value).
+You then need to create the 4 pipeline variables crmUrl, userName, userPassword and mfaSecret (at least userPassword and if used mfaSecret should be stored as secret value).
+You have to set mfaSecret to an empty value even if you don't have a mfaSecret.

 ```yaml
 # Node.js